 Tumor necrosis factor receptor-associated periodic syndrome (commonly known as TRAPS) is a condition characterized by recurrent episodes of fever.
 These fevers typically last about 3 weeks but can last from a few days to a few months.
 The frequency of the episodes varies greatly among affected individuals; fevers can occur anywhere between every 6 weeks to every few years.
 Some individuals can go many years without having a fever episode.
 Fever episodes usually occur spontaneously, but sometimes they can be brought on by a variety of triggers, such as minor injury, infection, stress, exercise, or hormonal changes.

-TRAPS is the second most common inherited recurrent fever syndrome, following a similar condition called familial Mediterranean fever.
-More than 1,000 people have been diagnosed with TRAPS worldwide.
+TRAPS has an estimated prevalence of one per million individuals; it is the second most common inherited recurrent fever syndrome, following a similar condition called familial Mediterranean fever.
+More than 1,000 people worldwide have been diagnosed with TRAPS.

-Mutations in the TNFRSF1A gene cause TRAPS.
+TRAPS is caused by mutations in the TNFRSF1A gene.
 This gene provides instructions for making a protein called tumor necrosis factor receptor 1 (TNFR1).
 This protein is found within the membrane of cells, where it attaches (binds) to another protein called tumor necrosis factor (TNF).
 This binding sends signals that can trigger the cell either to initiate inflammation or to self-destruct.
 Signaling within the cell initiates a pathway that turns on a protein called nuclear factor kappa B that triggers inflammation and leads to the production of immune system proteins called cytokines.
 The self-destruction of the cell (apoptosis) is initiated when the TNFR1 protein, bound to the TNF protein, is brought into the cell and triggers a process known as the caspase cascade.